-Otherworldly Holidays: in conversation
+Otherworldly holidays: in Conversation

 A poetic rumination on the surreal intersection of necromancy, personal loss, and cosmic humor, blending reflections on psychomanteums, magic, and otherworldly holidays.